-The game Sokoban was created in 1980 by Hiroyuki Imabayashi, president of the software company Thinking Rabbit, based in Takarazuka (Japan), who edited the first collection for IBM PC in 1982 (20 levels) and 1984 (50 levels, the collection "Original").
+The game Sokoban was created in 1980 by Hiroyuki Imabayashi, president of the software company Thinking Rabbit, based in Takarazuka (Japan), who edited the first collection for IBM PC in 1982 (Sokoban, 20 levels) and 1984 (Sokoban 2, 50 levels).
 The same company released two sequels of the game, which is only sold in Japan: Sokoban Perfect (1989) and Sokoban Revenge (1991), both with 306 levels.
-Some of these levels were then included in the two sets of Boxxle (1990, 108 levels) and Boxxle II (1991, 120 levels) of Nintendo GameBoy.

-Outside the Japanese market, the legendary game company Spectrum HoloByte (California) published by 1987 (© 1984) the first version of Soko-Ban for Apple II, Commodore 64 and MS-DOS ...
-And from then until now have appeared a host of new game versions and new collections: for all computer platforms and consoles (Atari, DOS, Windows, Macintosh, Nintendo, Amiga ...), scheduled in all languages, Java and Flash versions for Internet ..., even for mobile phone.
+Outside the Japanese market, the legendary game company Spectrum HoloByte (California) published to 1988 (© 1984) the first version of Soko-Ban (called collection "Original") for Apple II, MS-DOS and Commodore 64 ...
+And from then until now have appeared a host of new game versions and new collections: for all computer platforms and consoles (Atari, Windows, Macintosh, Nintendo, Amiga ...), scheduled in all languages, Java and Flash versions for Internet ..., even for mobile phone.

 Boxxle, 1990 - Nintendo